zhongjiedong/Tsukiro/README.md

 After you have done everything above, Launch Skyrim once through Steam and get to the main menu and quit.
 This sets up all the back end stuff that Wabbajack needs to read.

-THIS LIST REQUIRES THE LATEST FREE VERSION OF SKYRIM AE TO *INSTALL*, YOU MUST BE FULLY UPDATED FOR THIS LIST TO INSTALL.
+THIS LIST REQUIRES AN UP TO DATE SKYRIM SE *INSTALL*, MAKE SURE IN STEAM IT'S NOT PENDING AN UPDATE.
 DO NOT USE THE DOWNGRADE PATCHER.

 # Next steps for installation - CLICK THE BOOBIES BELOW